pcampbe/zero-trust-authorization-with-opa/README.md

 ## FedRAMP Moderate Baseline storage design for AWS S3 (example)

-Infrastructure as code (IaC) will be used to implement compliance and security requirements of FedRAMP moderate baseline.
+Infrastructure as code (IaC) will be used to implement compliance and security requirements used to meet FedRAMP moderate baseline.

 ![fedramp-s3.png](fedramp-s3.png)

 ## Running the demo in your environment